 But at What Cost?

-The new law affects some of the biggest restaurant chains in the state such as McDonald’s, Pizza Hut, KFC, Subway, and Starbucks but some local franchisees have raised alarms about the increase in labor costs.
+The new law affects some of the biggest restaurant chains in the state, such as McDonald’s, Pizza Hut, KFC, Subway, and Starbucks, but some local franchisees have raised alarms about the increase in labor costs.
 Many California restaurant chain owners and franchisees say that higher labor costs will force them to raise prices, add automation, and cut workers’ hours.
 Those already operating on the thinnest of margins say it will even require them to close shop.
 In December alone, Pizza Hut franchisees laid off hundreds of delivery drivers ahead of the upcoming wage hike and switched to apps like Uber Eats and Door Dash, which pushes more delivery fees onto customers.

 Consider the view of Alex Johnson, who owns 10 Auntie Anne’s Pretzels and Cinnabon restaurants in the San Francisco Bay Area.
 Johnson says sales have already slowed in 2024, prompting him to lay off his entire office staff.
-In fact, to meet his current payroll, he is now relying loans from his parents to help him meet cash needs for paychecks.
+In fact, to meet his current payroll, he is now relying on loans from his parents to help him meet cash needs for paychecks.

 Johnson says that increasing his employees’ wages will cost about an additional $470,000 each year.
 To make it up, he will now have to raise prices anywhere from 5% to 15% at each of his stores.
 He says he is no longer hiring or seeking to open new locations in California, “I have always tried to do right by my employees.
 I pay them as much as I can.
 But this law is really hitting our operations hard,” Johnson says.
 I now have to consider selling and even just closing my business.
 The profit margin has become simply too slim to operate when you factor in all the other expenses that are also going up.”